Code-Institute-Submissions/MS1_EliteBJJ/README.md

 _Images_

-I used https://tinypng.com/ to compress the images, once done this reduced the loading time for the website.
+I used [tiny png](https://tinypng.com/) to compress the images, once done this reduced the loading time for the website.

 ## Deployment